Shaqir Tafa: Albania U21

 Tafa received his first international call up to Albania national under-21 football team by coach Redi Jupi for the 2017 UEFA European Under-21 Championship qualification closing match against Israel U21 on 10 October 2016.
 He didn't feature in the game as he wasn't included in the final 18-man squad.

 He was called up by new coach Alban Bushi for a double Friendly matches against Moldova U21 on 25 & 27 March 2017.
 He debuted for Albania U21 in the second match against Moldova U21 on 27 March playing as a starter to help his side to take a 2–0 victory.

 Since he had not debuted yet for Albania in international competitive matches, in April 2017 Tafa was asked again by Italy for their national under-19 team but Tafa answered indirectly to have refused their invitation by posting on social media Facebook a picture while singing the national anthem of Albania during a March's match against Moldova U21.

 Tafa was called up by coach Alban Bushi for the Friendly match against France U21 on 5 June 2017 and the 2019 UEFA European Under-21 Championship qualification opening match against Estonia U21 on 12 June 2017.
 He made his competitive debut for Albania U21 against Estonia U21 on 12 June 2017 under coach Alban Bushi playing the full 90-minutes match to help his side to take a goalless draw.
 He received his first call up for the Albania under-20 side by same coach of the under-21 team Alban Bushi for the friendly match against Georgia on 14 November 2017.
 He debuted for under-20 team against Georgia by playing as a starter, where he was granted as team captain, to play until 55th minute when he was substituted off for Rei Nuriu with score at 1–0 and the entire match finished in an eventual 3–0 loss.

 Style of play

 Tafa mainly operates as a centre-back, but he can play also as a right back and defensive midfielder.
 He is nicknamed Shaq alike former NBA star Shaquille O'Neal due to his height.
 He has been compared to 2006 FIFA World Cup winner Andrea Barzagli due to his powerful physical build and power.
-Tafa himself has cited his role model the Slovakian defender Milan Škriniar.
+Tafa himself has cited his role model the Slovak defender Milan Škriniar.